looooooser/MIT-6.NULL/7. Debugging and Profiling/README.md

    ```

    Put the code into a file and make it executable.
 Install [`pycallgraph`](http://pycallgraph.slowchop.com/en/master/).
 Run the code as is with `pycallgraph graphviz -- ./fib.py` and check the `pycallgraph.png` file.
 How many times is `fib0` called?.
 We can do better than that by memoizing the functions.
 Uncomment the commented lines and regenerate the images.
 How many times are we calling each `fibN` function now?

+- Answer: Acorrding to the [image](./pycallgraph.png), fib0 have been called 21 times and fib1 34 times.

+    Hint: lru_cache may not be imported depending on the python version.
+Python2.7 should import like this: `from backports.functools_lru_cache`.

+    The new [image] shows, each fib only execute once.